 There’s also the fact that college enrollment rates seem to pretty consistently be about 1% lower in College Summit schools.
 That might be all statistical noise, or opportunity cost, but they might very well be having a slightly net-negative effect beyond all that.
 Establishing a “college track” very early on in the year, one with limited slots, might be demoralizing to everyone who doesn’t get in.
 And the ones who do get in get to go to a cool four day summit, sure, but then they’re told to expect support that they don’t always actually receive.
 So both tracks might have their initiative dulled a bit.

-Also, if you take their current statistical claims literally, they imply that they’re getting students to apply for financial aid when they don’t intend to use it, thereby slowing down the process for other students who actually need it.
+Also, if you take their current statistical claims at face value, they imply that they’re getting students to apply for financial aid when they don’t intend to use it, thereby slowing down the process for other students who actually need it.
 So they may be harming students in other schools, too.

 Almost no one is evil.
 Almost everything is broken.